tjackson8817/Beacon-Target-List/README.md

   is realistically going to be private companies, which is where the AI research step (not a verified database) has to carry more weight — treat those rows as a strong starting point, not verified fact.
-- I couldn't test the live SEC EDGAR calls from my own environment before handing this off — same situation as Fenceline's CISA feed.
-Run it once and check the Action's log; if EDGAR's response format has changed or a request gets blocked, the log will show where.
 - The sample list included (`sample-ot-cyber-consulting-advisory-firms.json`)
   is built from real companies and real facts already present in your original workbook, reformatted into this schema — it's not a live pipeline